yowainwright/typescript-lib-starter/README.md

 # [WIP] Typescript Library Starter 📚

-Typescript Library Starter (typescript-lib-starter) is a Typescript starter template for building a Typescript Library with a docs app.
+####  Typescript Library Starter (`typescript-lib-starter`)

+A batteries included Typescript starter template for building a Typescript Library with maintenability and developer experience focus.

 ---